mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 But immediately you think, “What is the purpose of life?
 Why is it we have to work hard every day?
 Why is it that we have to practice with pain?”

 Obviously we have to think like this.
 This is a beautiful, beautiful aspect of human life.
 Because you are human, not dog, not bird, that’s why you can realize a universe in a broad [region], and ... understand people.
-We can figure out ways to live in peace and harmony with people – not only under certain circumstances, under *all* circumstances, we can live, because we think always like this.
+We can figure out ways to live in peace and harmony with people – not only under certain circumstances, under *all* circumstances.
+We can live, because we think always like this.
 That’s why we have to think like this.

 ##### 49:42

 But finally, the final practice is very simple: ‘A’ is just ‘A.’ Mountain is just mountain.
 River is just river.
 And until this, you have to *do*.
 When you are a ballerina, you are a ballerina, and just a ballerina – that’s enough.
 But this ballerina is exactly interconnected, interpenetrated – [components], everything; nothing to separate from her or him.
 At that time, this ballerina is called a great ballerina.
 So what is that?
 Ballerina is ballerina; that’s enough.
 River is green; flower is red.

-That’s why a [Zen Master](glossary#zen-master) says, “When you feel hungry, eat.
+That’s why a [Zen Master](glossary#zen-master) said, “When you feel hungry, eat.
 When you feel [sleepy], sleep.”
 But this is the third stage; this is the very profound, highest level of understanding.
 Not just like a dog, not just like a [cat](glossary#cat).
 We misunderstand the Zen saying, “When you feel hungry, eat.
 When you feel sleepy, sleep.”
 This is not the first stage, the first level of understanding; this is the very profound, highest level of understanding.

 ##### 51:30